Tracing Capital Flows

 Live Chart

-This indicator has plunged to $1.7M per month as of mid September, with only a modest uptick to $10.8M per month today.
-Therefore, demand for long-leverage has increased over last two weeks, but is still considerably lower than it was in January 2023.
-This speaks to a market which has cooled off significantly during this correction.
+This indicator has plunged to $1.7M per month as of mid-September, with only a modest uptick to $10.8M per month today.
+Therefore, demand for long-leverage has increased over the last two weeks but is still considerably lower than it was in January 2023.
+This speaks to a market that has cooled off significantly during this correction.

 Live Workbench